-- 1.1 This report provides the position on the revenue and capital budget requirements for 2017/18 which are based on the budget principles approved by the Policy and Resources Committee and amended in light of the provisional finance settlement announced on 14 December 2016. - 1.2 There are a number of issues and financial implications presented to the Authority in this report, which are based on best information available and professional forecasts.
-In particular, this includes provisional sums for business rates income as per the settlement funding assessment as at the time of writing we have yet to receive final confirmation from the billing authorities.
+1.1 This report provides the final position on the revenue and capital budget requirements for 2017/18; presents the Medium Term Financial Plan; and recommends a fire precept Band D for approval, following the budget seminars held on 29 November 2016 and 25 January 2017.
+These are based on the budget principles as approved by the Policy and Resources Committee and amended in light of the provisional finance settlement of the 14 December 2016.

+1.2 There are a number of issues and financial implications presented to the Authority in this report, which are based on best information and professional forecasts.
+At the time of writing provisional sums for business rates income as per the settlement funding assessment are included, as we have yet to receive final confirmation from the billing authorities.